Party Ideas for Celebrating Labor Day Weekend

 For many, Labor Day weekend represents the end of summer, giving us a reason to celebrate.
-Our celebrations consist of one last hoorah before the cold weather begins to roll in, meaning typically get-togethers are enjoyed outdoors in the form of pool parties, barbeques and picnics.
+Our celebrations consist of one last hoorah before the cold weather begins to roll in, meaning typically get-togethers are enjoyed outdoors in the form of pool parties, barbecues and picnics.
 However, the real reasoning behind Labor Day is to recognize the hard work and achievements, both economic and social, of American citizens.
-Because the holiday is a national holiday, Labor Day celebrations are typically decorated with patriotic, red, white and blue decorations.
-Here are some items you may need for your Labor Day fun, whatever it may be!
+Because the holiday is a national holiday, Labor Day celebrations are typically decorated with patriotic decorations, but you can use any color scheme or theme for your Labor Day celebration.
+Here are a few party ideas for your Labor Day affair!

 Begin your party planning process by creating the guest list.
 The location of your party will largely depend on the size of your guest list, so decide whether or not you want your party to be a big affair or a small, casual get-together.
 Once your guest list has been created, and the location has been determined, it's time to invite your guests!
 Send out festive invitations in the mail to match your party theme or color scheme.
 If you're in a time crunch, send out an e-vite or create an event on Facebook.
 Be sure to include all the details of the event so that your guests know how to dress and what to bring, if anything.